pagkly/Zed/Investopedia3/Statistics Definition.md

 ### How are statistics used in economics and finance?

 Economists collect and look at all sorts of data, ranging from consumer spending to housing starts to inflation to GDP growth.
 In finance, analysts and investors collect data about companies, industries, sentiment, and market data on price and volume.
-Together, the use of inferential statistics in these fields is known as [econometrics](https://www.investopedia.com/terms/e/econometrics.asp).
-Several important financial models from [CAPM](https://www.investopedia.com/terms/c/capm.asp) to [Modern Portfolio Theory](https://www.investopedia.com/terms/m/modernportfoliotheory.asp) (MPT) and the [Black-Scholes](https://www.investopedia.com/terms/b/blackscholes.asp) options pricing model, rely on statistical inference.
+Together, the use of inferential statistics in these fields is known as [[econometrics]](https://www.investopedia.com/terms/e/econometrics.asp).
+Several important financial models from [[CAPM]](https://www.investopedia.com/terms/c/capm.asp) to [[Modern Portfolio Theory]](https://www.investopedia.com/terms/m/modernportfoliotheory.asp) (MPT) and the [[Black-Scholes]](https://www.investopedia.com/terms/b/blackscholes.asp) options pricing model, rely on statistical inference.